GabrieleBuontempo/gabrielebuontempo.github.io/_pages/teaching.md

 ---
-layout: #page        # Or whatever layout your other pages use
+layout: default        # Or whatever layout your other pages use
 title: ""
 seo_title: "Gabriele Buontempo"     # This will be the title of the page
 permalink: /teaching/ # This sets the URL (e.g., yourwebsite.com/teaching/)
 nav_order: 3        # Optional: Use a number to control its order in the menu
+sidebar: true
 ---

 # Teaching Resources